zaiisao/Documentation/en/Video/in-ear_ios.md

 The Agora SDK supports the in-ear monitoring function and volume adjustment of the in-ear monitor.

 ## Implementation
-Ensure that you prepared the development environment.
+Ensure that you prepare the development environment.
 See [Integrate the SDK](../../en/Video/ios_video.md).

 ```swift
 // swift